anbox-cloud/discourse-docs/exp/anbox-cloud.md

 You can download the bundle with `juju download <charm_name>`, thus `juju download anbox-cloud-core` or `juju download anbox-cloud`.
 Unzip the bundle to access the `bundle.yaml` file.
 [/note]

 If you don't need to stream the visual output of the Android containers, you can use the `anbox-cloud-core` bundle.
 Otherwise, you should use the `anbox-cloud` bundle.
 However, even without the streaming stack, there are still ways to get visual access for inspection purposes.
-See [How to access a container](https://discourse.ubuntu.com/t/container-access/17772) for details.
+See [How to access an instance](https://discourse.ubuntu.com/t/17772) for details.